 Polyester has many advantages like easy wash and wear, less wrinkling, ability to retain shape, durability and it is less expensive.
 It doesnot shrink like natural fibers; Read more on polyester here.

-Cotton/ polyester fabric : Cotton polyester blend is common in clothing especially for shirting materials.
-This blend is soft, light and durable.
-Moreover it doesnot shrink or wrinkle.
+Cotton/ polyester fabric : Cotton polyester blend is common in clothing, especially for shirting materials.
+This blend is soft, light, and durable.
+Moreover, it does not shrink or wrinkle.
 The blend may not be as breathable as 100% cotton, but its new properties make it ideal for heavy usage and daily wear.
-The best t-shirts are almost always a cotton and polyester
+The best t-shirts are almost always a cotton and polyester blend.

 Terrycotton is a blend of polyester and cotton.

 Polyester /Viscose: Lizzy Bizzy (also Bizzy Lizzy) is a premium polyester-viscose blended fabric.
 It is strong and durable and does not shrink because of polyester fibers; it is soft and breathable because of viscose fibers.